 Good cybersecurity is worth its weight in gold—but companies do not need to overspend to obtain best-in-class security.
 Azion’s integrated security stack uses edge computing to enable programmable security at the edge, close to end users, and scales automatically on infrastructure managed by Azion.
-Our edge computing platform also simplifies compliance by enabling companies to process data locally, minimizing the need to keep sensitive data on-premises, where infrastructure is more difficult and expensive to purchase, operate, scale, and maintain.
+Our edge platform also simplifies compliance by enabling companies to process data locally, minimizing the need to keep sensitive data on-premises, where infrastructure is more difficult and expensive to purchase, operate, scale, and maintain.
 And with an open, extensible platform that uses standardized tools, security teams can avoid the risk of vendor lock-in that is often associated with cloud providers’ solutions.

 As a result, businesses can simplify how they implement and manage security by eliminating the need to manage infrastructure, enabling automated workflows, and minimizing resource waste.
 Azion’s modern approach to security leverages a globally distributed network that covers some of the largest global enterprises and is frequently updated to minimize risk from emerging threats.
 In addition, our network and products are optimized for large-scale and global enterprises, providing businesses with an affordable and leading security solution that will take care of them for decades to come.